Ly0n/awesome-robotic-tooling/README.md

 * [Lanelet2](https://github.com/fzi-forschungszentrum-informatik/Lanelet2) - Map handling framework for automated driving
 * [barefoot](https://github.com/bmwcarit/barefoot) -  Online and Offline map matching that can be used stand-alone and in the cloud
 * [iD](https://github.com/openstreetmap/iD) - The easy-to-use OpenStreetMap editor in JavaScript
-* [RapiD](https://github.com/facebookincubator/RapiD) - an enhanced version of iD for mapping with AI
+* [RapiD](https://github.com/facebookincubator/RapiD) - an enhanced version of iD for mapping with AI created by Facebook
 * [segmap](https://github.com/ethz-asl/segmap) - A map representation based on 3D segments
 * [Mapbox](https://github.com/mapbox/mapbox-gl-js) - is a JavaScript library for interactive, customizable vector maps on the web
 * [osrm-backend](https://github.com/Project-OSRM/osrm-backend) - Open Source Routing Machine - C++ backend